davestewart/davestewart-content/content/blog/thoughts/twosdays-hidden-symmetry/index.md

 - the minute hand moves by 1/60 of 360°
 - the hour hand moves by 1/60 of (360° / 12) or 30°

-So at 22:22:
+Therefore at 22:22:

-- the minute hand is 22/60 x 360 degrees
+- the minute hand will be at 22/60 x 360 degrees
-- the hour hand is (10/12 x 360 degrees) + (22/60 x 30 degrees)
+- the hour hand will be at (10/12 x 360 degrees) + (22/60 x 30 degrees)

-If you subtract one from the other you get the difference in degrees between them, and _hopefully_ 180°.
+If you subtract one from the other you get the difference in degrees between them... which we _hope_ is 180°.

 ## Code

 ### Attempt 1: solving for 22:22

-I like to solve things in code, so here it is:
+I like to solve things in code, so in JavaScript:

 ```js
 var f = 22/60